 - Abortion: Emphasizes informed decisions about abortion, discussing legal aspects, health risks, and support systems for students.

-- STIs and HIV: Educating on prevention methods, testing, treatment, and reducing stigma
+- STIs: Educating on prevention methods, testing, treatment, and reducing stigma

 - Menstrual hygiene: Educating people about menstruation, eradicating its stigma, and offering helpful advice on how to manage menstrual hygiene.